joelclermont/kendo-docs/api/framework/datasource.md

 # kendo.data.DataSource

-## Description

 The DataSource component is an abstraction for using local (arrays of JavaScript objects) or remote (XML, JSON, JSONP) data.
 It fully supports CRUD (Create, Read, Update, Destroy) data operations and provides both local and server-side support for Sorting, Paging, Filtering, Grouping, and Aggregates.

-     It is a powerful piece of the Kendo UI Framework, dramatically simplifying data binding and data operations.

 ### Getting Started